logan-james/logan-james.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://logan-james.dev/blog/2024/Progress-Through-Protection.md/'> Progress Through Protection </a>
+subtitle: <a href='https://logan-james.dev/blog/2024/Journey-Fueled-by-Curiosity.md/'> A Journey Fueled by Curiosity </a>

 profile:
   align: right